Radioactive Iodine Therapy – I-131 for Cats

 - Limit close contact (holding close to your own neck, sleeping next to) with your cat to a maximum of 30 minutes per day per person.

 - Keep your cat indoors.
 Scoop urine and fecal clumps from the litter box twice daily.
-Use a flushable litter (We will provide one 10 lb. bag) and flush all clumps down the toilet.
-Avoid splashing and make sure the litter goes down after flushing.
+Use a flushable litter (We will provide one 10 lb. bag) and flush all clumps down the toilet, or keep all waste in a double-lined trash bag that can be disposed of after 80 days.
+If flushing the waste, be sure to avoid splashing and make sure the litter goes down after flushing.

-- Always wear latex gloves (ICA will provide) when handling your cat’s waste products, bodily fluids and when cleaning the litter box.
+- Always wear latex gloves (VIS will provide) when handling your cat’s waste products, bodily fluids and when cleaning the litter box.

-- Keep minors (those under 18 years old) and pregnant women from coming into contact with your cat or its waste products.
+- Keep minors (those under 18 years old) and pregnant women from coming into contact with (and being at least 3 feet away from) your cat or its waste THIS INCLUDES WHEN TRANSPORTING YOUR CAT HOME AFTER THE I-131

 Follow-up with referring veterinarian

-Normal thyroid levels are usually reached between one and three months (sometimes up to five months) post-treatment.
+Normal thyroid levels are usually reached between one and three months (sometimes up to six months) post-treatment.
 More than 95% of cats will be cured by a single injection.
 The remaining small percentage of cats can be treated a second time safely if the thyroid levels remain high six months after the injection.
-Follow-up blood work and T4 levels at 1, 3, 6, and 12 months are recommended, which can easily be performed at the pet’s primary veterinary hospital.
+Follow-up kidney values and T4 levels at 1, 3, 6, and 12 months are recommended.
+This can easily be done at the family veterinarian’s clinic.